Corruption in Spain: Privatisations

-Gürtel case
+Gürtel affair

 Gürtel is a huge case, code-named after one of its main suspects, construction businessman Francisco Correa.
 His surname translates to belt in English and Gürtel in German.
 The case covers bribery, money laundering and tax evasion, and implicates a wide circle of powerful businessmen and top politicians (90 per cent of the whole party) in the People's Party who had gained an absolute majority in the national elections of Spain.

 The affair was first uncovered by the Spanish newspaper El País, whose researchers were awarded prizes for investigative journalism.
 Initial investigations were conducted in Madrid, Valencia & la Costa del Sol by the notable Spanish National Court Judge Baltasar Garzón, an examining magistrate serving the Juzgado Central de Instrucción No. 5.

 Although Manos Limpias was party to the initial process, but as the case focussed on wayward politicians they brought an action against Garzón for investigating Francoist atrocities, which caused delay and confusion for Gürtel as Garzón was suspended for three years pending his eventual acquittal in February 2012, whereupon he was charged and convicted of a completely different crime connected to Gürtel: that of ordering the interception of communications between powerful construction company directors accused of bribing high officials and their lawyers, who were suspected of money laundering.
 His suspension is pending appeal at the European Court of Human Rights which has previously annulled a similar conviction On 1 June, Prime Minister Rajoy was ousted by a vote of no confidence after the verdict of the court.

 Francisco Camps (PP party former)

 A part of Gürtel detached in 2009, known as the case of Francisco's suits (caso de los trajes), involved the president of the Valencia region Francisco Camps who allegedly accepted very expensive bespoke tailoring paid by corrupt businessmen.
-He was tried by a jury in early 2012, and acquitted by a majority verdict.
+He was tried by a jury in early 2012, and was acquitted by a majority verdict.
 Similar allegations about the high-fashion handbags of the Lady Mayor of Valencia, Rita Barberá Nolla, were dismissed.
-Camps resigned his presidency to fight his case, but remained a deputy of the Valencia government.
+Camps resigned from his presidency to fight his case, but remained a deputy to the Valencia government.
 Rita Barberá (PP party former) remained in office, but took a beating at the following 2015 city elections.
 All council members from her list, but her, have been indicted for corruption in another case.
 She was a senator, and under Spanish law therefore only answerable to a higher court than the one which served those indictments.
 On April 21, 2016, the investigating judge requested her indictment for money laundering to the Tribunal Supremo.
 In November she died and therefore all her pending indictments and investigations were suspended.